lukescott/CircularTimerView/README.md

-# CircularTimer
+# CircularTimerView

-CircularTimer is a class that creates a custom circular timer, showing the percentage completed between two dates.
+CircularTimerView is a class that creates a custom circular timer, showing the percentage completed between two dates.

 ## Installation
 ===

-Drop the files `CircularTimer.h` and `CircularTimer.m` into your Xcode project.
+Drop the files `CircularTimerView.h` and `CircularTimerView.m` into your Xcode project.

 ## Usage
 ===

-In your ViewController import the header file `CircularTimer.h`, and create a CircularTimer property to keep a reference:
+In your ViewController import the header file `CircularTimerView.h`, and create a CircularTimerView property to keep a reference:

-`@property (nonatomic, strong) CircularTimer *circularTimer;`
+`@property (nonatomic, strong) CircularTimerView *circularTimerView;`

 Then, to create the object use a code like this:

 ```
-self.circularTimer =
+self.circularTimerView =
 [[CircularTimer alloc] initWithPosition:CGPointMake(0.0f, 0.0f)
                                  radius:radius
                          internalRadius:internalRadius